 What is a Method Statement?

 A method statement is a document that details the way a work task or process is to be completed and is sometimes referred to as a safe system of work.
-It should outline the hazards involved and included a logical step by step guide on how a work activity is to be carried out in a manner which is safe and without risk to health.
+It should outline the hazards involved and include a logical step by step guide on how a work activity is to be carried out in a manner which is safe and without risk to health.
 Well written method statements provide an ideal means of communicating vital health and safety information to those who will be doing the work and others such as contractors who have an interest in how the job will be carried out.

 Method statements have a myth associated with them that they need to be long and complex.
 The key to method statements is that they need to be fit for purpose and most importantly acted upon.
 The below will assist writing a method statement.